sigmundch/DEP-resolved-part-of/proposal.md

 consistent with a set of resolution rules.
 Please refer to the other proposal for more details.

+For additional background, see this [thread in core-dev](https://groups.google.com/a/dartlang.org/forum/#!topic/core-dev/Mtii4OONYkQ).

 ## Example

 When writing a part header a user can write: